Lesson 10: Some final tips for successful volunteer work

 You might want to use social media platforms or blogs to share your experiences as a volunteer.
 When using these platforms the power is in your hands.
 You control the narrative, therefore, try and create an empowering one.

 Before taking and sharing pictures of the local people of the community, consider how you would feel in their situation.
 Would the locals want that part of their lives to be showcased?
 Furthermore, you should always try and seek the permission of the locals before taking photos.

 Avoid sharing only pictures and stories about poor circumstances without also showing positive developments in the country.
-For example only showing pictures as the ones below might reinforce stereotypes
+For example only showing pictures like the ones below might reinforce stereotypes.

 Some practical tips to help you prepare for your volunteer trip:

-- 1Bank card - To be able to pick cash from the ATM abroad, you might have to switch your bank card to world coverage.
+- 1Bank card - To be able to get cash from the ATM abroad, you might have to switch your bank card to world coverage.

-- 3Cash money - Be careful with too much of cash money.
-If you have a lot of cash money make sure you store it in different places.
+- 3Cash money - Be careful of carrying too much cash.
+If you have a lot of cash money, make sure you store it in different places.

-- 1Clothes - Carefully look what kind of clothes are culturally appropriate to wear.
-In many countries these are clothes covering your knees and shoulders.
+- 1Clothes - Carefully decide which kind of clothes are culturally appropriate to wear.
+In many countries that means clothes covering your knees and shoulders.
 Also make sure you bring clothes that match the season.
 In many places it can, for example, cool down significantly during the evenings.

-- 2Don't bring too much! - In the capital city or other main cities you can usually find almost everything you also use at home.
-So don’t be too worried to forget things!
+- 2Don't bring too much! - In the capital city or other main cities you can usually find almost everything you need.
+So don’t worry about forgetting things!

-- 3Do not bring too much of things to give away to the people - You do not know exactly what they need and you might bring things which are easily available in the country itself.
-If you want to bring something, think of a specialty from your home country, with which you can give people a glimpse of your own culture.
+- 3Do not bring too many things to give to people - You do not know exactly what they need and you might bring things which are easily available in the country itself.
+If you want to bring something, think of a speciality from your home country, so you can give people a glimpse of your own culture.